DaveedValencia/personal-site/prd.md

 ## Future Enhancements (parking lot)
 - Script helper to calculate word count/reading time and inject into template.
 - Automated schema and HTML validation as part of pre-commit hook.
-- Dedicated metadata manifest to drive blog index/feed generation programmatically.
+- Dedicated metadata manifest to drive landing pages/feed generation programmatically.

 Keep this PRD in sync as standards evolve.
 When a new best practice is adopted, document it here before or during implementation.***